 Department of Greek, Latin, and Classical Studies.
 Collection of the Department of Greek, Latin, and Classical Studies, 2006-Ongoing.
 GACA Collection 463.
-Digital Media.
+1 folder and digital media.

 The collection of the Department of Greek, Latin, and Classical Studies contains videos and documents relating to the history and activities of the Classics Department, faculty, and students.
 Items range from 2006 to present, but detail activities from the College’s founding in 1862.